lla4295/LA_CIT114/Notes 01: Cloud Concept Overview.md

 - An instant computing infrastructure, that can be provisoned and managed over the internet.
 - Resources Include: Data Storage, Virtualization, Servers & Networking.
 - Used by sysadmins.
-- Ex: Amazon EC2, GoGrid, Rackspace.com.
+- Ex: Amazon EC2, GoGrid, and Rackspace.com.

 #### 2. Identify and provide two quotes that were made in the readings or videos, that you found interesting.
 Describe why you found each quote of them interesting.
 > Quote